 Yes.
 If you have studied courses within the field you are applying to you can get them accredited by the Head of the Degree Programme after you are admitted to the programme, if the course(s) correspond to the curriculum.
 There may be some testing involved before credits can be approved.
-The accreditation is usually done during the first week of studies, all students will then get an individual study plan based on their competence level.
+The accreditation is usually done in the beginning of the studies, all students will then get an individual study plan based on their competence level.
 The Admissions Service does not accredit courses.
 The application process is the same regardless of your previous knowledge.

 Do I need an English language certificate to be eligible for Bachelor level studies?

 No. Your English language skills will be tested during the entrance examination.